elysemontano/elyse-lecture-notes/ruby-methods.md

 p multiply(3, 7)
 ```

-    - Ruby will be happy with either way, however sometimes using parenthesis can make your code more readable such as when passing multiple arguements.
+    - Ruby will be happy with either way, however, using parenthesis can make your code more readable such as when passing multiple arguements.

-    - Methods are reusable so we can call them over and over again
+    - Also, methods are reusable so we can call them over and over again

 ```ruby
 def multiply(num1, num2)